vicamo/kteam-tools/cranky/docs/verification-testing.md

 Only the master kernels tracking bugs need to have the 'verification-testing' task updated.
 Once its done, SWM copies the status to all its derivatives and backports.

+## ESM and private kernels

+The ESM and private kernels might receive bug fixes that need to be verified before the release.
+Currently the SRU report doesn't include these fixes because the kernels are uploaded to private PPA's, and for the same reason the bugs are not spammed for verification.

+Due to that issue, these kernels (mainly the master kernels of the ESM series) need special attention.
+As of this writing, the only method to check which bugs need verification is looking at the packages changelog and check which fixes were applied.
+Note that it's also possible that fixes are applied without a link to a public bug report, so following the references to any other report (e.g.
+SalesForce case) might be needed to gather more information.